7 ways to make flying with a baby easier, from a frequent flyer mum

 - A pouch kept handy in the passenger pocket with wipes for cleaning messy hands & faces after meal times

-- A pouch packed into your B&E Baby Nappy Change Clutch for nappy changes
+- A pouch packed into my B&E Baby Nappy Change Clutch for nappy changes

-- Easy nappy changes.
-There’s nothing worse than waiting in the queue for the airplane toilet to change your baby’s nappy only to realise mid nappy change that you’ve forgotten the wipes because you took them out of the baby bag to clean your baby’s hands a minute earlier.
-Or laying your baby down on the cold, hard surface of the airplane baby change table wondering when it was last cleaned.
 Nappy changes on airplanes shouldn’t have to be so hard.
-The B&E Baby Nappy Change Clutch is designed for nappy changes on the go.
+We designed the B&E Baby Nappy Change Clutch for nappy changes on the go.
 With a padded centre, waterproof lining and clever pockets to store up to 6 nappies, wipes, travel sized nappy rash creams, and disposable nappy bags or a spare outfit, you’ll always have everything you need at your fingertips for easy nappy changes on the plane.
 And the peace of mind of a clean, comfortable surface to change your baby while travelling.
 One less thing to worry about!

 Written by Julie Rout, Co-Founder & Director at Ben & Ellie Baby.
 Julie is an Australian expat mum of two living in Hong Kong.
-Having taken her first international flight with a baby when her first born, Ellie, was only 10 weeks old (as soon as the baby's passport was ready!), Julie has since flown internationally with a baby more than 15 times, including flying solo with her toddler while she was pregnant with her second child.
+Having taken her first international flight with a baby when her first born, Ellie, was only 10 weeks old (as soon as the baby's passport was ready!), Julie has since flown internationally with a baby more than 20 times, including several mum and baby solo flights (sucker for punishment).